vasilvestre/cosmic-applet-opencode-usage/features/viewer-app/IMPLEMENTATION_SUMMARY.md

 ## Next Steps (Future Features)

 The viewer scaffolding is **complete and ready for UI implementation**.
+The viewer can now be easily accessed from the applet popup.
 Future enhancements will include:

 1. **Data Visualization Feature** (separate feature)
    - Display historical usage data from repository